Pylinkage

 With this constraint, the best theoretic score is 0.0.

 Let’s start with a candide optimization, the trial-and-error method.
-Here it is a serial test of switches.

 # Exhaustive optimization as an example ONLY